rtansf/cubify/README.md

 Going back to our tutorial, we will aggregate the cube, binnedCube2 as described above.
 To do this, simply invoke cubify's aggregateCube method like so:

-    aggCubes = cubify.aggregateCube('purchases_binned_2', [['CustomerId']], ['Qty', 'Price'])
+    aggCube = cubify.aggregateCube('purchases_binned_2', ['CustomerId'], ['Qty', 'Price'])

 Note that we did not pass in the aggregation formulae for the measures.
 Cubify uses the default aggregation formulae, 'Average' and 'Sum'.
 (In later examples, we will see how to use custom formulae for our aggregations.)

-The aggregateCube method returns a list of cubes and in our example, the list contains one cube.
+The aggregateCube method returns an aggregated cube. cubify will automatically name the cube by appending the group-by dimensions to the name of the original cube.
+In our example, the aggregated cube will be called 'purchases_binned_2_CustomerId'.
 If we export the aggregated cube:

-    aggCube = aggCubes[0]
     cubify.exportCubeToCsv(aggCube['name'], '/tmp/aggregatedCubeByCustomerId.csv')

 We get the following csv output: